AnastasiaLunina/django-wecode/README.md

 6. And navigate to http://127.0.0.1:8000/

 ## ⭐ Search and Pagination
-Search implemented by quering the value of `search_query` attribute from HTML
+Search implemented by quering the value of `search_query` attribute from a template
 <br>
 Pagination implemented using `Paginator` class built in in Django

  https://user-images.githubusercontent.com/94207798/204841932-20e15b01-626e-4de1-bc2b-edbc54c37cc2.mp4

 ## ⭐ Login
-I used `User` class from built in Django authentication system, I got user data from the `request.POST` and then query it with `objects.get` method from `User` class instance passing `username` as an argument.
+Used `User` class from built in Django authentication system, I got user data from the `request.POST` and then query it with `objects.get` method from `User` class instance passing `username` as an argument.
 Then using `authenticate` method check if the given credentials are valid, return a `User` object.
 Then redirect user to the same page user was before log in by adding `?next={{request.path}}` to URL

 https://user-images.githubusercontent.com/94207798/204842015-798a3d0f-f530-4ef5-950f-6b2ce4b09fff.mp4

 ## ⭐ Register
-register user with `user_register` method and accessing the data from `UserCreationForm` class which is built in in `django.contrib.auth.forms`.
+register user with `user_register` method in a view and accessing the data from `CustomUserCreationForm` which inherits from built in  `UserCreationForm` class in `django.contrib.auth.forms`.
 After user is regerested and logged in, user redirected to edit profile section.

 ## ⭐ Edit profile
 Used built in decorator `@login_required(login_url='login')` to run the method only if user is logged in.
 <br>
+Pass `request` as an argument into the `edit_profile` method.
 Django uses request and response objects to pass state through the system.
 When a page is requested, Django creates an HttpRequest object that contains metadata about the request.
-Then Django loads the appropriate view, passing the HttpRequest as the first argument to the view function.
+Then Django loads the appropriate view, passing the request as the first argument to the view function.
 <br>
 Then getting particular user with `request.user.profile` and adding `instance=profile` as an argument to `ProfileForm` pre-render user's information in form

 https://user-images.githubusercontent.com/94207798/204842206-bdb9b4fb-1d97-417b-9b5a-cc6e1a42d822.mp4

 ## ⭐ CRUD operations with skills
-Used built in decorator `@login_required(login_url='login')` to run the method only if user is logged in.
+Used built in decorator `@login_required(login_url='login')` to run the function only if user is logged in.
 Then getting particular user with `request.user.profile` and adding `instance=profile` as an argument to `ProfileForm` pre-render user's information in form
 ### Create
 getting particular user